MarteXcoin-documentation/Documentation/masternode/maintenance.rst

 - Ensure you are running the :ref:`latest version of MarteX <masternode-update>`
 - Ensure your masternode has sufficient memory, swap, processing power and hard drive space
-- Ensure you are fully synced to the `correct blockheight <https://insight.dash.org/insight/>`__, and that you are on the correct chain and not forked off
+- Ensure you are fully synced to the `correct blockheight <https://be.martexcoin.org>`_, and that you are on the correct chain and not forked off
-- Ensure that a BLS private key is specified using the ``masternodeblsprivkey`` option in the masternode's ``dash.conf`` file
+- Ensure that marternode private key is specified using the ``masternodeprivkey`` option in the masternode's ``MarteX.conf`` file
-- Ensure that the BLS private key on the masternode is unique on the network and not shared with any other masternodes
+- Ensure that the masternode private key on the masternode is unique on the network and not shared with any other masternodes
-- Ensure that the BLS private key on the masternode corresponds to the BLS public key registered on the blockchain in the ``ProRegTx`` or ``ProUpRegTx``
 - Ensure that the ``externalip`` (and ``port`` if using testnet) are specified correctly and not blocked by a firewall or port forwarding service
-- Ensure that Sentinel is installed, updated, not exiting with an error and is entered in your crontab to run every * * * * time.
+- Ensure that Sentinel is installed, updated, not exiting with an error and is entered in your crontab to run every * * * * * `time <https://github.com/martexcoin/sentinel#set-up-cron>`_.

-Once you are certain these settings are correct, you can update your service status on the network and return to the valid set of masternodes by creating a :ref:`ProUpServTx <dip3-update-service>`.
+Once you are certain these settings are correct, you can update your service status on the network.
 Monitor your masternode closely using ``masternode status`` and/or the ``debug.log`` file after restoring service.
 This information can help you pinpoint the specific misconfiguration that is causing the masternode to be banned.
 The masternode will be banned again if it continues to fail to provide service.

 Masternode monitoring tools
 ===========================